 Inês Moreira dos Santos joined VdA in 2010 and re-joined the firm in 2015.
 She is a senior associate of the tax team, where she has been working mainly on tax consultancy and international tax planning in Portugal, Angola, Mozambique, Cabo Verde, Sao Tome and Principe, Guinea-Bissau and Equatorial Guinea.
-Inês has also broad experience on private wealth transactions and on compliance with tax reporting obligations.
+Inês also has broad experience in private wealth transactions and compliance with tax reporting obligations.